 We then generated six new dichotomic variables, one for each cognitive domain.
 Thus, for every study and task these variables account for whether or not the domains are measured.
-These variables were then used as moderator variables in mixed-effects models.

-Random effect models were estimated for each cognitive domain separately, in order to obtain effect size estimations for the differences between ADHD patients and healthy controls for every cognitive domain.
+After aggregating outcomes by clusters, random effect models were estimated for each cognitive domain separately, in order to obtain effect size estimations for the differences between ADHD patients and healthy controls for every cognitive domain.
 These estimations are provided in Table 3.

-For µ, only effect sizes for Selective Attention and Sustained Attention tasks were non-zero.
+For µ, only effect sizes for Selective Attention and Time Perception tasks were non-zero.
 For tasks involving Selective Attention, people with ADHD tended to show larger µ values.
-Also, differences (non-overlapping CI for effect sizes) were observed between Selective Attention and Sustained Attention.
-For tasks involving Sustained Attention, people with ADHD tend to respond faster than people without ADHD.
+Also, differences (non-overlapping CI for effect sizes) were observed between Time Perception and both Selective Attention and Working Memory.
+In tasks involving Selective Attention and Time Perception, participants with ADHD tended to respond slower than controls.

-For σ, estimated effect sizes for Inhibitory Control and Sustained Attention were positive, which means that σ parameter tended to be larger for ADHD patients than for controls.
-On the contrary, for Cognitive Flexibility, Working Memory and Selective Attention, σ effect is small or non-existent.
+For σ, estimated effect sizes for all cognitive domains except Working Memory and Cognitive Flexibility were significantly positive, which means that σ parameter tended to be larger for ADHD patients than for controls.
+These differences were larger for Time Perception and Selective Attention, and shorter for Inhibitory Control, Sustained Attention, and Working Memory.

 For τ, estimated effect sizes for all cognitive domains were positive.
 As expected, τ parameter also tended to be larger for people with ADHD than controls.
-The τ effect is variable, being Inhibitory Control and Sustained Attention the cognitive domains where this effect is larger.
+The τ effect is slightly variable across cognitive domains, being Sustained Attention and Inhibitory Control the domains where the effects were larger, and Cognitive Flexibility the domain where the effect was shorter.